GreshamLab/flow/README.md

 # flow
 Scripts for processing flow cytometry and FACS data

+We will make this actually useful this week.

 The overall strategy for using flow cytometry analysis is:

 1. Perform gating for